Do you plan to use your motorhome in winter or will you be storing your van away until the springtime?

 How to test for vermin in your RV

 Have you heard of the biscuit test for vermin?

 The idea is that you leave a biscuit on the floor in your motorhome.
 If, when you return to the vehicle, the biscuit is untouched, then you do not have vermin.
 Great!

-We say that if you’re storing your van for an extended period over winter and you leave a biscuit out, there’s a good chance you WILL have vermin getting in!
+However, we reckon that if you’re storing your van for an extended period over winter and you leave a biscuit laying about there’s a good chance you WILL have vermin getting in!
 Why tempt the little blighters!?